 The third part of the course discusses Z notation and its use in the specification of software systems.
 Z has been successfully used in many software companies - such as IBM and Texas Instruments - to specify and verify the correctness of real systems.

-Prerequisites: General prerequisites, including CSE3311 3.0 or CSE3221 3.0 or COSC3321 3.0
+Prerequisites: General prerequisites, one of CSE3311 3.0 or CSE3221 3.0

-Software Engineering Requirements
+CSE 4312 3.0 Software Engineering Requirements